JavaScript's Web Audio API shares a number of characteristics with Max. In

 at half gain.
 How would we build the equivalent program with Web Audio API?

-The first thing we do is create an AudioContext
+The first thing we do is create an AudioContext, which is the equivalent of

 gain, and the dac.
-Note that AudioContext
+Note that AudioContext has a built-in dac, which we can

-access with audioCtx.destination
+access with audioCtx.destination.

 const audioCtx = new AudioContext();